emdupre/core-git-course/_episodes/06-remote-collaboration.md

 Now when we have a remote repository, we can share it and collaborate with others (and we can also work from multiple locations: for example from a laptop and a desktop in the lab).
 But how do we get the latest changes?
-One way is simply to clone the repository every time but this is inefficient, especially if our repository is very large.
+One way is simply to clone the repository every time-- but this is inefficient, especially if our repository is very large!
 So, Git allows us to get the latest changes down from a repository.

 We'll first do a "dry run" of pulling changes from a remote repository and then we'll work in pairs for some real-life practice.